Avoisavo/Twinkle/README.md

 ## Solution
 We realized that to help these kids, we need to give them what they actually need: **interesting learning materials**, a **clean environment** to minimize distraction, and **multi-sensory** engagement.

-**CursorHack - CureMyBaby** is our answer.
+**Twinkle** is our answer.
 We have gamified the learning experience specifically for ADHD kids (and any kid who struggles with traditional methods).

 -   **Gamified Platform**: Unlike standard apps, we turn learning into an immersive game to capture and hold attention.
 -   **Tailored Environment**: Designed to be engaging without being overwhelming, providing the right balance of stimulation.